ljaczko21/foo/README.md

 # How to use Lily's React App

+## Getting started
+Make sure you have Node and NPM installed!

 ## Installing a new package
 Change into the foo directory and run
 ```